License: See LICENSE.md file

 """

-This class wraps Kirby Dream Land, and provides easy access to score and a "fitness" score for AIs.
+This class wraps Kirby Dream Land, and provides easy access for AIs.

 If you call `print` on an instance of this object, it will show an overview of everything this object provides.